Are Hourly PM2.5 Forecasts Sufficiently Accurate to Plan Your Day? Individual Decision Making in the Face of Increasing Wildfire Smoke: Acknowledgments

+This work was supported in part by a Social and Ethical Responsibilities of Computing (SERC) seed grant.
 Renato Berlinghieri, David R.\ Burt, and Tamara Broderick were supported by the MIT-IBM Watson AI Lab.
 Paolo Giani and Arlene M.\ Fiore were supported by the Climate Grand Challenge BC3 project, and Arlene M.\ Fiore was supported by NASA HAQAST 80NSSC21K0509.
 The authors thank Daniel Tong and Barry Baker for their help retrieving NAQFC data.
+The authors would also like to thank Wessel P.\ Bruinsma and Megan J.\ Stanley for their help accessing Microsoft Aurora data and J. Nathan Matias for helpful discussions.